 A document with notes about any editorial issues discovered after the Draft Publication Vote documents are distributed may be included.

-Note: After each document achieves a successful ST Audit, SMPTE staff will prepare it for publication.
+After each document achieves a successful ST Audit, SMPTE staff will prepare it for publication.
 The Technology Committee Chairs(s), Project Group Chairs(s) and Document Editor(s) who are responsible for the document are expected to review and approve it before publication.

-10 Registered Disclosure Documents (Informative)
+11 Registered Disclosure Documents (Informative)